Explore Falmouth

 Frequently asked questions

-The world's third deepest natural harbour, the National Maritime Museum Cornwall, Pendennis Castle, the Tall Ships events, and a Cornwall port with one of Britain's most vibrant arts and food scenes Roam surfaces the hidden gems that make Falmouth worth exploring.
+Falmouth is a place in Cornwall known for the world's third deepest natural harbour, the National Maritime Museum Cornwall, Pendennis Castle, the Tall Ships events, and a Cornwall port with one of Britain's most vibrant arts and food scenes.
+Falmouth's natural harbour is the world's third deepest — after Sydney and Halifax.
+The population is around 22,000.

-Yes — Roam is live in Falmouth and across Cornwall.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Falmouth and across Cornwall.
+It is available on iOS and Android.